miniflux/v1/docs/docker.markdown

 docker run -p 80:80 --name miniflux <yourname/imagename>
 ```

-You can also mount the volume `/var/www/html/data` to save the data on the host machine.
+You can also mount the volume `/var/www/html/data` to save the data on the host machine (this folder must have write access from the container web server user).